jss367/blog/_posts/2018-10-10-Software-I-Use.md

 ## Photography

-Adobe lightroom
+Adobe Lightroom

 [Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/)
 * Free tool from Microsoft to stitch images for panoramas.
 Works better than Lightroom

 [StarStaX](https://markus-enzweiler.de/software/starstax/)
 * Great for making star trails
-* Really nice simple piece of software that does one thing well
+* A really nice simple piece of software that does one thing well

 [ISS Transit Finder](https://transit-finder.com/)
 * Online only, no download